Albert Gallatin: Marriage and family

 In 1789, Gallatin married Sophie Allègre, the daughter of a Richmond boardinghouse owner, but Allègre died just five months into the marriage.
 He was in mourning for a number of years and seriously considered returning to Geneva.
 However, on November 1, 1793, he married Hannah Nicholson, daughter of the well-connected Commodore James Nicholson.
-They had two sons and four daughters: Catherine, Sophia, Hannah Marie, Frances, James, and Albert Rolaz Gallatin.
-Catherine, Sophia and Hannah Marie all died as infants.
+They had two sons and four daughters: Catherine, Sophia Albertine, Hannah Maria, Frances, James, and Albert Rolaz Gallatin.
+Catherine died of whooping cough and the measles before she was eight months old, Sophia and Hannah also died as infants.
 Gallatin's marriage proved to be politically and economically advantageous, as the Nicholsons enjoyed connections in New York, Georgia, and Maryland.
 With most of his business ventures unsuccessful, Gallatin sold much of his land, excluding Friendship Hill, to Robert Morris; he and his wife would instead live in Philadelphia and other coastal cities for most of the rest of their lives.

 Early political career

 Pennsylvania legislature and United States Senate

 In 1788, Gallatin was elected as a delegate to a state convention to discuss possible revisions to the United States Constitution.
-In the next two years, he served as a delegate to a state constitutional convention and won election to the Pennsylvania House of Representatives.
+In the next two years, he served as a delegate to a state constitutional convention.
+He won election to the Pennsylvania House of Representatives and served from 1790 to 1792.
 As a public official, he aligned with Anti-Federalists and spent much of his time in the state and national capital of Philadelphia.
 His service on the Ways and Means Committee earned him a strong reputation as an expert in finance and taxation.

 Gallatin won election to the United States Senate in early 1793, and he took his seat in December of that year.
 He quickly emerged as a prominent opponent of Alexander Hamilton's economic program but was declared ineligible for a seat in the Senate in February 1794 because he had not been a citizen for the required nine years prior to election.
 The dispute itself had important ramifications.
 At the time, the Senate held closed sessions.
 However, with the American Revolution only a decade ended, the senators were leery of anything which might hint that they intended to establish an aristocracy, so they opened up their chamber for the first time for the debate over whether to unseat Gallatin.
 Soon after, open sessions became standard procedure for the Senate.
+Gallatin was one of two senators to vote against the Eleventh Amendment to the United States Constitution.